-- a) The Town shall require the conveyance of land for park and recreation purposes as a condition of approval for subdivisions, condominiums, consents, and development or redevelopment of land.
-Land to be conveyed shall be calculated at a rate of: - i.
+a) The Town shall require the conveyance of land for park and recreation purposes as a condition of approval for subdivisions, condominiums, consents, and development or redevelopment of land.
+Land to be conveyed shall be calculated at a rate of:

+- i.
 For commercial or industrial uses: 2% of the land proposed for development or redevelopment. - ii.
 For residential uses: whichever is greater of 5% of the land proposed for development or redevelopment, or, one hectare for every 600 dwelling units. - iii.
 For all other uses: 5% of the land proposed for development or redevelopment. - b) All lands dedicated to the Town shall be conveyed in a physical condition acceptable to Council.
-The minimum parkland dedication as part of a Plan of Subdivision, Condominium or consent shall not include lands that are unsuitable for parkland development or lands in the floodplain or environmental protection designation.
-When an open watercourse is involved in an area to be dedicated, Council may require that easements for access to and maintenance of watercourses be dedicated to the Town as a condition of approval.

-- c) Notwithstanding 4.11(a), parkland dedication will not be required for the development of: - i. non-profit housing, as defined by the Development Charges Act; - ii.
-Additional Dwelling Units. - d) If land proposed for development includes lands identified as encumbered land by the Minister of Infrastructure by order under Section 42 (4.27) of the Planning Act, the encumbered lands shall be conveyed to the Town for parks or recreation purposes and shall be deeded to count towards the dedication required under 4.11(a).
+The minimum parkland dedication as shall not include lands that are unsuitable for parkland development or lands in the floodplain or environmental protection designation.
+When an open watercourse is involved in an area to be dedicated, Council may require that easements for access to and maintenance of watercourses be dedicated to the Town as a condition of approval. - c) Notwithstanding 4.11(a), parkland dedication will not be required for the development of: - i. non-profit housing, as defined by the Development Charges Act; - ii.
+Additional Dwelling Units. - d) If land proposed for development includes lands identified as encumbered land by the Minister of Infrastructure by order under Section 42 (4.27) of the Planning Act, the encumbered lands shall be conveyed to the Town for parks or recreation purposes and shall be deeded to count towards the dedication required under 4.11(a). - e) Parkland may be acquired pursuant to the provisions of the Planning Act and by other available means, including: - i. using moneys allocated in the municipal budget; - ii. using donations, gifts, and bequests from individuals or corporations; and/or, - iii. using moneys allocated by any authority having jurisdiction. - Council may prepare a parks plan for the purpose, in accordance with Section 42(4.1) of the Planning Act, for establishing parkland dedication by-laws.